 What is the profile of a 10 Academy Fellow?

-10 Academy Fellows are fresh university graduates from Africa, who will have completed their undergraduate studies in 2017.
+10 Academy Fellows are fresh university graduates from Africa, who will have completed their undergraduate studies in 2017 or 2018.
 Each will have the following attributes:

 - Exhibit very high general cognitive ability.